Limiting Beliefs. Where do they come from? Why it’s so hard to change?

 “One doesn’t discover new lands without consenting to lose sight of the shore for a very long time.” – Andre Gide

 How does it look in practice?
-The drawing to the right, I just quickly drew, shows a primitive, life coaching tool: “a pie” representing “all” areas of life.
+The drawing to the left, I just quickly drew, shows a primitive, life coaching tool: “a pie” representing “all” areas of life.
 It’s for a person we’ll call Amanda.
 The colored area show how satisfied Amanda is with the particular part of life.
 The empty space between the color and the edge of the circle represents “the possibility” (and likely: a limiting belief, a limiting concept of herself)

 Sometimes the empty area is fine- Amanda doesn’t care about it that much neither she is ready to put work into it.
 But mostly the empty field shows dissatisfaction.
 She thinks about it sometimes but she believes she can’t have it, doesn’t deserve it.